 This post was published in Doors & Hardware

 Each of the codes and standards that we typically refer to for requirements pertaining to door openings contains slightly different language regarding mounting heights of operable hardware.
-Generally, hardware must be mounted between 34” and 48” above the finished floor or ground, with exceptions for (a) locks used only for security purposes, and (b) operable hardware on doors leading to swimming pools.
+Generally, hardware must be mounted between 34 inches and 48 inches above the finished floor or ground, with exceptions for (a) locks used only for security purposes, and (b) operable hardware on doors leading to swimming pools.
 But it’s important to understand how the standards differ, in order to fine-tune the requirements for a specific project depending on the code or standard in use.

-The International Building Code (all editions to date) requires operable hardware for most egress doors to be mounted between 34” and 48” above the finished floor (AFF).
+The International Building Code (all editions to date) requires operable hardware for most egress doors to be mounted between 34 inches and 48 inches above the finished floor (AFF).
 Locks used only for security purposes and not used for normal operation are excluded.
-Beginning with the 2006 edition, there is an exception for doors and gates leading to swimming pools, spas, and hot tubs – release devices for operable hardware may be mounted at 54” maximum above the finished floor.
+Beginning with the 2006 edition, there is an exception for doors and gates leading to swimming pools, spas, and hot tubs – release devices for operable hardware may be mounted at 54 inches maximum above the finished floor.

 The language pertaining to “locks used only for security purposes” isn’t very specific, which leaves this up to interpretation by the Authority Having Jurisdiction (AHJ).
 The IBC Commentary gives the example of an unframed glass door at the front of a tenant space in a mall, with a lock in the bottom rail.
 Deadbolts mounted at other heights may be accepted by the AHJ, depending on the occupancy type.

-The exception in the IBC for pool doors is meant to address the requirements in some codes which call for pool doors and gates to have latching hardware mounted between 48” and 54” AFF so that a small child can not operate it.
+The exception in the IBC for pool doors is meant to address the requirements in some codes which call for pool doors and gates to have latching hardware mounted between 48 inches and 54 inches AFF so that a small child can not operate it.
 Check your state or local codes to determine whether doors to indoor pools require a special mounting height or if there are other requirements for this hardware.